liamlaverty/quartets/README.md

   - Return to Settings -> Pages, and check that it's setup correctly
   - Navigate to the Actions page to see the new workflow (you should be prompted to approve a deployment when the `build` action is complete

+## SCSS support

+SCSS files can be found in `./src/scss/`.
+The main entry file is `./src/scss/_style.scss`.
+It's imported by the `./src/index.ts` file.